redixhumayun/redixhumayun.github.io/_drafts/async-runtimes-part-iii.md

 The biggest downside is that you also need to denote your `main` function as `async` now because you can never call an `async` function from a regular function.
 This is where your code gets "coloured".
 This might not seem like a big deal but consider a situation where you are trying to do simple iteration in your code but need to call an `async` function there now.
 Now, your iteration code also requires `async` against it even if it doesn't actually do any I/O waiting.
 It becomes hard to differentiate which parts of your code are actually doing I/O operations, which voids doing function colouring to begin with.
 Eventually, your code just ends up becoming the colour of `async`.

-In the JS code, you'll also notice `await`, which you can think of as the points at which this coroutine is yielding back to the scheduler.
-It's not too dissimilar from the `yield` keyword used in a generator, and generators themselves are not dissimilar from async functions.
+In the JS code, you'll also notice `await`, which you can think of as the points at which this coroutine is yielding back to the scheduler (it's similar to the `yield` keyword used in generators, and generators are similar to async functions).

 This is why `async/await` is considered co-operative - the scheduler has no way of stopping a future/promise in the midst of it's execution because there is nowhere to save it's execution information so it can resume later.
 In the equivalent Go code, there was no `yield` or `await` keyword - the language's compiler allows each thread that is spun up to execute for some fixed amount of time before stopping it, which as of [Go `1.19.1` is `10ms`](https://github.com/golang/go/blob/go1.19.1/src/runtime/proc.go#L5279-L5281)([source](https://stackoverflow.com/questions/73915144/why-is-go-considered-partially-preemptive)).

 Because of these details, there is a lot more implicit "magic" happening with Go's runtime but it's probably safer because it's harder to shoot yourself in the foot.
 Conversely with the `async/await` situation, things are more explicit, but one poorly misplaced synchronous operation between two `await` operations could block your runtime.
 Rust uses `async/await` but doesn't bundle a runtime with the language and depends on the ecosystem to provide a runtime.
 This choice providers users more power since they can choose a runtime based on the workload but adds a lot of mental overhead (a recurring theme with Rust).